pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 ## Conclusions
 It is clearly visible that there is a strong impact due to the use of a different Nanopore platform for the sequencing of the test and the reference samples: this is confirmed both using ELIGOS and Nanocompore.
-The strong difference in the number of hits detected by both tools when analysing WT MinION vs IVT PromethION or WT PromethION vs IVT PromethION is not due to a different coverage of the 3' UTR of the 50 selected transcripts since it is confirmed also when teh coverage is cut to a maximum threshold.
+The strong difference in the number of hits detected by both tools when analysing WT MinION vs IVT PromethION or WT PromethION vs IVT PromethION is not due to a different coverage of the 3' UTR of the 50 selected transcripts since it is confirmed also when the coverage is cut to a maximum threshold.

 Furthermore, interestingly the overlap between the results of the two tools, ELIGOS and Nanocompore, for the same comparison is very low.
-This was expected since the two approaches exploit different information of the sequenced data: the difference between the percent Error of Specific Bases in the test sample with respect to the control, in case of ELIGOS; the shifts in current intensity and the time the nucleic acid sequence resides inside the pore (dwell time), in case of Nanocompore.
+This was expected since the two approaches exploit different information of the sequenced data: the difference between the percent Error of Specific Bases of the test sample and the one of the control, in case of ELIGOS; the shifts in current intensity and the time the nucleic acid sequence resides inside the pore (dwell time), in case of Nanocompore.

 ### Citation